-Nova Scotia is divided into two management zones for Smallmouth Bass.
-In the western zone, where decades of acidification and warming temperatures have resulted in major losses of salmonid habitat, management projects for this species focus on assessing regulations, evaluating changes in populations over time, population estimates and lake ecology.
-In the eastern zone, where the number of illegal introductions are low and high quality salmonid habitat is abundant, we are working on control and removal within selected systems.
+Nova Scotia is divided into two management zones for smallmouth bass.
+In the western zone, where populations currently exist, smallmouth bass contributes to the sportfishery of the province.
+Management projects for this species focus on assessing regulations, evaluating changes in populations over time, population estimates and lake ecology.
+In the eastern zone, high quality salmonid habitat remains abundant, and we continue to work on control and eradication projects in several watersheds.
+Our goal in both management zones is to ensure smallmouth bass do not negatively affect vulnerable species and no further Illegal Introductions occur